zchown/Tak/README.md

 An advanced AI implementation focused on competitive play:

+- **C-based Game Implementation**: Reimplements core game logic for significant performance improvements
+  - Makes use of bitboards for efficient move generation
+  - Utilizes precomputed tables for fast move validation
+    - Found in `/lib/sorcery.c` and `/lib/magic.h`
+  - Currently packs drops into a u16 for efficient storage and manipulation
+    - Future plans to pack the whole move into a u16 for further optimization
+  - Uses flood-fill algorithm for road detection
+  - Has a good test suite in CUnit
+  - Has a perft function for debugging and performance testing

 - **C-based Engine**: Reimplements core game logic for significant performance improvements
 - **Search Optimizations**:
   - Alpha-beta pruning within a negamax framework